Loader gif

 Getting an early start is the best thing you can do for yourself, even if you’re not able to contribute much.

-When you’re in your 20s and 30s, you’ve got plenty of time to benefit from the magic of compound interest and allow the market to bounce through periods of volatility.
+When you’re in your 20s and 30s, you’ve got plenty of time to benefit from the magic of compound and allow the market to bounce through periods of volatility.

 It’s also important to develop good habits early on in order to maximize savings, avoid the temptation to tap retirement assets, and monitor what’s happening with your savings.